 Sweet-Lake: Just around the corner from the main stretch of beach lay “sweet-lake” as the name suggests it’s a lake and its pretty sweet.
 You can swim here and chill out on the deck chairs.

 Tip4: To rent a deck chair 50 rs and you can spend as long as you like there.

-Banyan tree and mud bath: On the way, you can pop into the river that runs through the jungle and have an authentic mud bath, something that hippies have been doing here for years.
+Banyan tree and mud bath: On the way, you can pop into the river that runs through the jungle and has an authentic mud bath, something that hippies have been doing here for years.
 A 15minute walk away from sweet-lake, through the jungle, you come to a giant banyan tree.
 It’s stunning, huge vines fall from its branches and natural platform are made by the tree, perfect for sitting on a chilling out.

 Casino Night: As it started to get back, we reluctantly, headed back to the resort.
 After a shower, we were ready for the night.
 The rush of going to a casino for the first time was quite whimsical.
-We bought ourselves couple package at Deltin Royale (9500 rs which include unlimited drinks, good and yes chips for playing the luck at a casino), Panjim city and was taken to the premium floating casino on a ferry.
+We bought ourselves a couple package at Deltin Royale (9500 rs which include unlimited drinks, good and yes chips for playing the luck at a casino), Panjim city, and was taken to the premium floating casino on a ferry.